-3 The report is available on the Agency's website:
+4 The report is available on the Agency's website:

-A large number of stakeholders across the EU (usually more familiar with the application of rules rather than with risk management), RUs, ECMs and a few IMs, still face difficulties in understanding and correctly implementing the method.
-In addition, the study also indicated that 'In general, almost all stakeholders (RUs, IMs and ECMs) perceive the CSM for monitoring only as a legal obligation.
-Although exceptions can be found (e.g. ECMs), usually the stakeholder maturity with the risk management and management system concepts is not yet at a level where they would use the monitoring as an active tool for optimising the company costs and competitiveness.
-This shows an immature and insufficient stakeholders' awareness of the importance of an effective monitoring system'.
-Moreover, it was found that 'In general, there is a lack of sharing of knowledge and experience (also) on the CSM for monitoring among the stakeholders because they compete with each other'.
-These issues are confirmed in the Agency's qualitative analysis of the 2017 NSA Annual Reports where it is mentioned that there 'is, however, a need to continue making railway operator aware of the need to adopt a structured and effective system for monitoring safety process and performance in full compliance with Regulation (EU) 1078/2012' (ERA, 2020).
-It was though noted that an improvement has been registered re. 'the monitoring procedures into the SMS but there is still room for improvement so that the actions better respond to the strategies formalised'.
+Moreover, it was found that '...In general, there is a lack of sharing of knowledge and experience (also) on the CSM for monitoring among the stakeholders because they compete with each other'.

+These issues are confirmed in the Agency's qualitative analysis of the 2017 NSA Annual Reports where it is mentioned that there '...is, however, a need to continue making railway operator aware of the need to adopt a structured and effective system for monitoring safety process and performance in full compliance with Regulation (EU) 1078/2012 ...'
+(ERA, 2020).
+It was though noted that an improvement has been registered re. '...the monitoring procedures into the SMS but there is still room for improvement so that the actions better respond to the strategies formalised'.

 The Agency's report on the 2017 NSA Annual Reports includes also findings re. the NSAs supervision activities.
 In particular, it was found that a number of authorities did not have a specific supervision strategy.
 Moreover, although several NSAs referred to a supervision plan it was not clear in all cases the sources and the underpinning basis for it.
-This could suggest the potential lack of reliable and effective in-depth information on risk profiles for the operators present in a number of MSs.
-Key points mentioned in the COR IA report as part of the problem statement are recalled for information as these points to areas of relevance to the CSM ASLP (although this recommendation is broader in scope than the COR): 1.
-There are currently a variety of approaches between the EU Member States concerning the scope and extent of national reporting.
-According to the DNV study: 11 Member States had a basic occurrence reporting regime 4 , https://www.era.europa.eu/sites/default/files/activities/docs/report_on_return_of_experience_on_csm_for_monitor ing_en.pdf
+This could suggest the potential lack of reliable and effective indepth information on risk profiles for the operators present in a number of MSs.

+Key points mentioned in the COR IA report as part of the problem statement are recalled for information as these points to areas of relevance to the CSM ASLP (although this recommendation is broader in scope than the COR):

+- 1. There are currently a variety of approaches between the EU Member States concerning the scope and extent of national reporting.
+According to the DNV study: - > 11 Member States had a basic occurrence reporting regime5, - > 8 Member States had intermediate occurrence reporting regime6, - while 10 Member States had comprehensive occurrence reporting regime7

+Implication: This shows that different approaches are in place across Europe re. the extent of occurrence reporting and could indicate that sub-optimal levels have been adopted.

-4 National Occurrence Reporting is largely confined in scope to the reporting requirements of the Common Safety Indicators and the need to notify the NIB of significant accidents.
+5 National Occurrence Reporting is largely confined in scope to the reporting requirements of the Common Safety Indicators and the need to notify the NIB of significant accidents.